Key takeaways

 That is why AI economics matters to consulting firms.
 The issue is not only whether clients can launch AI.
 It is whether they can govern the cost structure, ownership model, and proof standards that decide whether AI survives scrutiny later.

 External evidence reinforces the need.
-McKinsey's research suggests only a small minority of organisations are seeing clear financial ROI.
-Deloitte's work points to longer-than-expected payback and underdeveloped operating models.
-FinOps Foundation shows AI spend governance is becoming mainstream operational work.
 Consulting partners who understand these patterns can frame more useful conversations than those who present AI mainly as a tooling or adoption problem.

 How AI economics changes the client conversation